alexdlaird/hookee/README.md

 conda install -c conda-forge hookee
 ```

-That's it! `hookee` is now available as a Python package is available from the command line.
+That's it! `hookee` is now available as a Python package and is available from the command line.

 ## Basic Usage